Pressio/pressio/docs/pages/tutorials/tutorial3_lspg.md

 145:150
 ```

 Next, we construct a Crank Nicolson time stepper that we will use to march the problem in time.
-In Pressio, the steppers (1) act on Pressio datatypes that wrap the native datatype and (2) are templated on the time scheme types for the state, residual, jacobian, and application.
+In Pressio, the steppers (1) act on Pressio data types that wrap the native datatype and (2) are templated on the time scheme types for the state, residual, Jacobian, and application.
 As such, we first define the relevant Pressio wrapped data types, and then define the stepper type.
 ```cpp
 @codesnippet
 ../../../../pressio-tutorials/tutorials/swe2d/offline_phase/run_fom_for_training_params.cc
 54:62
 ```
 Next, we define the linear solver type, and construct the solver.
-Here, we use the stabilized biconjugate gradient method.
+Here, we use the stabilized bi-conjugate gradient method.
 ```cpp
 @codesnippet
 ../../../../pressio-tutorials/tutorials/swe2d/offline_phase/run_fom_for_training_params.cc